tatortrechts/data.tatortrechts.de/Format.md

+# RGF: Rechte Gewalt Format

-# Format for Incidents of Right-wing Violence
+> Format for Incidents of Right-wing Violence

 In Germany, there are multiple organizations that collect data on right-wing violence.
 But there is no common format and it's mostly semi-structured text on a web page.